Large Exponents Calculator

 • Modular Exponentiation: This method is crucial in computer science and cryptography.
 The formula for modular exponentiation is:(b^n) % m

-See also Completing the Square Calculator
+See also Metric Units Conversion Calculator

 Where: